 The NTUC Fairprice Supermarket in the basement looks spiffy and has several state of the art features like Scan2Go shop and pay system.

-Based on the published list of Halal-certified Eating Establishments on MUIS website, halal-certified outlets include Long John Silver’s, Maki-San, Old Chnag Kee, Swee Heng, The Coffee Bean & Tea Leaf and Wing Zone.
+Based on the published list of Halal-certified Eating Establishments on MUIS website, halal-certified SingPost Centre food outlets include Encik Tan, Hawkerman, Kaffee & Toast Thai Noodle Bar, Kopi & Tarts, Long John Silver’s, Maki-San, Nuodle, Old Chnag Kee, Swee Heng, Swensen’s Restaurant, The Coffee Bean & Tea Leaf and Wing Zone.
+A few stalls in Kopitiam are also Halal-certified food establishments.

 There is a good mix of F&B outlets in the new SingPost Centre mall and there is plenty to eat and discover at the SingPost Centre.

-Here is the current SingPost Centre Directory giving an overview of what is available.
+Here is a picture of the SingPost Centre Directory when it first opened ,giving an overview of what was available.

 SingPost Centre Parking Charges